fmdkdd/fmdkdd.github.com/_posts/2011-11-27-notes-on-a-thesis-defense.md

 At one point, Karim showed us one of his algorithms on one slide.
 An entire, forty-something lines algorithm on just one slide.
 In a talk, a slide stays between one and two minutes on screen.
-I can't _grok_ a forty lines algorithm in two minutes.
+I can't [_grok_][grok] a forty lines algorithm in two minutes.
 Nevertheless, I am able to get the gist of it if you highlight the relevant parts, as Karim did.

 Still, I would have preferred a high-level description of the algorithm rather than the whole thing.
 I can always check his